sirselim/jetson_nanopore_sequencing/live_basecalling.md

 sudo ln -s /opt/ont/ont-guppy/bin/minimap2 /usr/bin/minimap2
 ```

-You should now be able to check to see if they are infact being picked up by running the below:
+You should now be able to check to see if they are in fact being picked up by running the below:

 ```sh
 # can check versions linked are correct